CHEVALLIERCYBER/PFE_NMEA/statistical_method/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

- - training.py modele.py
+ - training.py model.py

-The sript entrainement.py and modele.py are just used to explain how the model is computed, meanwhile the model is ever saved in the file /PFE_NMEA/datasets/model.sauv ( binary file containing a python object )
+The sripts training.py and model.py are just used to explain how the model is computed, meanwhile the model is ever saved in the file /PFE_NMEA/datasets/model.sauv ( binary file containing a python object )

 To comput the model again, run the script entrainement.py, with the dataset in the file Entrainement.zip.